CerJeo-C/MDSC508_Thesis/README.md

 Documentation for the DAFT model: https://github.com/ai-med/DAFT

-An environment containing the required libraries created by Dr. Steven Boyd's lab can be installed here: https://github.com/Bonelab/Bonelab
+An environment containing the required libraries to open HR-pQCT images was created by Dr. Steven Boyd's lab can be installed here: https://github.com/Bonelab/Bonelab

 preprocessingTabularData.py is used to preprocess the tabular data